aibands/css-positioning-examples/README.md

-A basic example of multi-page navigation with HTML.
+An example of positioning with CSS.